Book a free Call

 • Anyone who feels stuck in “I know what to do, but I can’t start” patterns

-My coaching is grounded in psychology, not productivity advice.
+My coaching is grounded in psychology and informed by:

 • BPS-accredited psychology training